 Chainstapling for Network Functions

 With the main goal in adoption of Blockchain focused around open distributed nature of the technology, rapid extension of use cases introduced vulnerabilities of programming into the blockchain.
-This project aims to study usage of smart contracts with focus on their offline capacity and assessment of chainstapling.
+This project aims to study usage of smart contracts with focus on vulnerabilities, offline capacity, and assessment of chainstapling, especially for inegration of network functions.

 IoT Networks and User Experience of Security